barumau/pandunia/english/pandunia-english.md

 ---

 na : at (in, on)
+na cen : before
 na dura de : while (during)
-na medi : in the middle
+na jung : in the middle
 na men : on (on the surface)
 na xia : below (under)
 nafas : breath
 naijiria : Nigeria
+nale : tomorrow
 nam : name
 narak : hell
 naranje : orange fruit